josquin-research-project/jrp-scores/README.md

 not displayed in the scores on the [JRP](http://josquin.stanford.edu) website.

-Barlines had not yet been invented in the 15th century, so all barlines in the data are interpreted; however, these are less open to interpretation compared to editorial accidentals.
+Barlines had not yet been invented in the fifteenth century, so all barlines in the data are interpreted; however, these are less open to interpretation compared to editorial accidentals.
 Typically barlines represent breves (double whole notes) durations, although